NCATSTranslator/reasoner-validator/docs/index.rst

         # Note: for TRAPI releases from 1.4.0 onwards, the Response message will state the assumed 'biolink_version'.
         # This modifies slightly the interpretation of this parameter, as follows:
         # If the 'biolink_version' given here is assumed, which overrides the TRAPI Response stated 'biolink_version';
-        # Otherwise, the TRAPI Response stated 'biolink_version' (not BMT) becomes the default validation version.
+        # Otherwise, a TRAPI 1.4.0 Response embedded 'biolink_version' (not BMT) becomes the default validation version.
         # The biolink_version may also be set to the string 'suppress', in which case, most Biolink Model validation is NOT done during the validation of a TRAPI Response.

         biolink_version="3.5.0",